-Amounts owed by subsidiaries are unsecured, interest free and repayable on demand, with the exception of an amount of €5,819,105 which as at 31 December 2011 was subject to a fixed interest rate of 5.5% per annum.
+Amounts owed by subsidiaries as at 31 December 2012 are unsecured, interest free and repayable on demand.
+Amounts owed by subsidiaries as at 31 December 2011 were unsecured, interest free and repayable on demand, with the exception of an amount of €5,819,105 which was subject to a fixed interest rate of 5.5% per annum.